turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ## Unbond Tokens

-> **WARNING**: There currently is in place a 21 days unbonding rule, during which no rewards are handed out.
+> **WARNING**: There currently is a 21 days unbonding period, during which no rewards are handed out and your tokens are locked.

 If for any reason the validator misbehaves, or you just want to unbond a certain amount of tokens, make a copy of `delegate.js` and rename is as `unbond.js`.
 Then, change the code under the comment `// 1.
 Define TX message` as following code snippet below: